Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

 \subsection{Causal estimands}

-We continue to adopt the framework of \cite{papadogeorgou2022causal}, and consider estimands under a stochastic intervention $F_h$ that defines a counterfactual distribution over the treatment point pattern.
-We assume that this stochastic intervention is fixed and does not depend on $\bm X_t$ and $Y_t$, both of which can be affected by the treatment.
-For concreteness, we consider the Poisson process, which is specified by its intensity function $h: \Omega \to [0,\infty)$, though our methodology can accommodate alternative stochastic intervention distributions.
+We consider a stochastic intervention $F_h$ that defines a counterfactual distribution over the treatment point pattern.
+For simplicity, we begin by studying fixed stochastic interventions that do not depend on $\bm X_t$ and $Y_t$, both of which can be affected by the treatment.
+In \Cref{sec: adaptive}, we extend the proposed framework to adaptive interventions that may depend on the observed history.
+For concreteness, we consider the Poisson process, which is specified by its intensity function $h: \Omega \to [0,\infty)$, though our methodology can accommodate alternative intervention distributions.

-Unlike \cite{papadogeorgou2022causal}, however, our goal is to investigate treatment effect heterogeneity under stochastic interventions on the treatment.
-Specifically, we study how the causal effects of a change in the stochastic intervention vary across regions based on their characteristics, which may be spatial or spatio-temporal variables.
-These characteristics are potential moderators for the treatment effect under study.
+This setup contrasts with most existing work, which considers a finite set of units with discrete treatments in longitudinal studies \citep[e.g.,][]{munoz2012population,haneuse2013estimation}.
+In spatio-temporal settings, stochastic interventions are useful because deterministic intervention regimes may violate the positivity assumption.
+By considering stochastic interventions that remain close to the observed treatment assignment, we can formulate causal estimands that are likely to be identifiable even under arbitrary interference.
+To our knowledge, \cite{papadogeorgou2022causal} is the only prior work that specifies stochastic interventions for spatio-temporal point patterns, but this work neither considers adaptive interventions nor estimates heterogeneous effects.

-Formally, we partition the space $\Omega$ into a total of $p$ regions or ``pixels'' in set $\mathcal{S} = \{S_1, S_2, \dots, S_p\}$, where $\Omega = \bigcup_{i=1}^p S_i$ with $S_i \bigcap S_{i^\prime} = \varnothing$ for $i \ne i^\prime$.
-For each pixel, we represent the moderator of interest using either its original value (if constant within the pixel) or a summary statistic of its values within the pixel (e.g., mean).
-Thus, we use $\effm[it] \in \mathcal{R}$ to denote the value of the potential moderator for pixel $S_i$ at time $t$ where $\mathcal{R}$ is the support of the variable.
-In our empirical analysis, a pixel is a small geographical area, and the moderator of interest is the amount of prior aid provided during the previous month within the district to which the pixel belongs.
+We study how the causal effects of a change in the stochastic intervention vary across regions based on their characteristics.
+These characteristics are potential moderators for the treatment effect and may be spatial or spatio-temporal variables.
+Formally, we partition the space $\Omega$ into a total of $p$ regions or ``pixels'' in $\mathcal{S} = \{S_1, \dots, S_p\}$, where $\Omega = \bigcup_{i=1}^p S_i$ with $S_i \bigcap S_{i^\prime} = \varnothing$ for $i \ne i^\prime$.
+These pixels can be arbitrary geographical units.
+For each pixel, we measure the moderator using either its original value (if constant within the pixel) or a summary statistic within the pixel (e.g., mean).
+We use $\effm[it] \in \mathcal{R}$ to denote the value of the potential moderator for pixel $S_i$ at time $t$ where $\mathcal{R}$ is the support of the variable.